ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-12-27-9-tech-trends-for-2019-that-will-reshape-the-way-most-industries-work.md

 ##### Edge computing

 [Edge computing](https://www.apc.com/us/en/solutions/business-solutions/edge-computing/what-is-edge-computing.jspм) assumes locating the computing infrastructure closer to the data sources.
 This results in latency and bandwidth use reduction.
-Computation and further insightful actions are performed ”[right at the edge](https://www.ge.com/digital/blog/what-edge-computing)”.
+Computation and further insightful actions are performed "[right at the edge](https://www.ge.com/digital/blog/what-edge-computing)".

 Industrial companies will certainly take advantage of these opportunities.
 Autonomous vehicles producers also find this approach useful.
 They need to react immediately after a pedestrian is detected, so edge computing for them is a way to avoid network latency and ensure fast response.
 The same is true about industrial machines that need to stop immediately as soon as a [human is detected](https://blog.bosch-si.com/bosch-iot-suite/why-edge-computing-for-iot/) in a dangerous area.